Gumpy-Q/MALscrap-suite/README.md

 # MALscraPy
 Want to scrap MAL for specific seasons ?
 Here it is

-## A NoobxWeaboo attempt to scrap anime's data from MyAnimeList

 Access to last data here https://www.kaggle.com/crazygump/myanimelist-scrappind-a-decade-of-anime

 ## Want run the script without knowing much about Python ?
 ### Requisites